srinivassaitangudu/helpers1/docs/coding/all.coding_style.how_to_guide.md

 #### Docstrings style

 - We follow ReST (aka re-Structured Text) style for docstrings which is:
-  - The most widely supported in the python community
+  - The most widely supported in the Python community
   - Supported by all doc generation tools (e.g., epydoc, sphinx)
   - Default in Pycharm
-  - Default in pyment
+  - Default in `pyment`
-  - Supported by pydocstyle (which does not support Google style as explained [here](https://github.com/PyCQA/pydocstyle/issues/275))
+  - Supported by `pydocstyle` (which does not support Google style as explained [here](https://github.com/PyCQA/pydocstyle/issues/275))
 - Example of a function definition with ReST styled docstring: